-When you want to build a company from scratch, you have to carefully plan your strategy and resources.
+Team members will be necessary when you want to build a company from scratch; you have to carefully plan your strategy and resources.

 Human resources, more specifically, are your best shot to conquer the niche marketplace and position yourself as a strong player.